SangeloDev/SangeFault/README.md

 # SangeFault

 ## Installation Instructions
 Hello there!
-Thanks for trying out yet another open-source Minecraft resourcepack first of all!
+Thanks for trying out world's first complex open-source Minecraft resourcepack for 1.8.9 first of all!
 I am very thankful for that :D.
 Now let's go on to the installation instructions:

 ### Easy Install